projectstorm/react-diagrams/README.md

 #### How to see the examples

-simply navigate to the __tests__ directory and load up the corresponding index.html
+simply navigate to the __demos__ directory and load up the corresponding index.html

 #### How to build